horga83/shellChatGPT/MAN.md

 ##### 2.5 Completion Preview / Regeneration

 To preview a prompt completion before commiting it to history, append a slash `/` to the prompt as the last character.
-Regen- erate it again or press ENTER to accept it.
+Regenerate it again or press ENTER to accept it.

 After a response has been written to the history file, regenerate it with command `!regen` or type in a single slash in the new